youba2-alt/devops-test-youcan/challenge-1/README.md

 ## Requirements :

-* having docker and docker compose installed
+* having docker and docker compose installed and the current user can use them.
-* having ansible installed
+* having ansible installed.
-* having python3
+* having python3.
+* have sudo priviliges.

 ## Notes

-* supported images types : jpeg/jpg, png, bmp
+* Supported images types : jpeg/jpg, png, bmp
-* in ansible `become: true`, is needed to install pip3, you can check that out for your case.
+* In ansible, there is a [`become: true`](challenge-1\ansible\main.yaml), which is needed to install pip3, you can check that out by [👉clicking here](challenge-1\ansible\roles\install_packages\tasks\main.yaml).

 ## Usage